zengularity/benji/s3/README.md

   S3("s3:http://accessKey:secretKey@hostAndPort/?style=virtualHost")
 ```

-You can extends how WSS3 can be created using the `S3URIProvider` typeclass, see `S3.apply`.
+You can extends how WSS3 can be created using the `URIProvider` typeclass, see `S3.apply`.

 ## FAQ